Tony O'Donoghue: Career

 O'Donoghue also contributed to the music magazine Hot Press during the 1980s, and acted as manager of Cypress Mine, a rock group from his native Cork.

 As a freelance he commentated on many Cork City Football Club games for RTÉ local and national radio, including Cork City v Torpedo Moscow in 1989 and Cork City v Bayern Munich in 1991.

 He specialised in Gaelic games, athletics and association football and covered each All-Ireland hurling and football championship since 1987.
 As a sports commentator his first major broadcast was the Cork County Senior Hurling championship final between Sarsfields and Glen Rovers in 1989, and he went on to commentate on major inter-county championship matches for RTÉ radio including Munster hurling and football games, Connacht finals and one of the four famous Dublin v Meath clashes in 1991.
 He gave a sideline report on Feargal Logan's ankle injury to television viewers in between Charlie Redmond's first and second sending off during the 1995 All-Ireland Senior Football Championship Final.

-He also wrote a regular column for the RTÉ Sports website on football related matters, The Inside Track, the same title used for a Drivetime music and sports radio show he hosted for RTÉ Cork 89FM in the 1990s and a sports column he wrote for the Irish Examiner newspaper for a number of years beginning in 1996.
+He also wrote a regular column for the RTÉ Sport website on football related matters, The Inside Track, the same title used for a Drivetime music and sports radio show he hosted for RTÉ Cork 89FM in the 1990s and a sports column he wrote for the Irish Examiner newspaper for a number of years beginning in 1996.

 He covered the Olympic Games in Barcelona (1992), Atlanta (1996), featuring a memorable (and emotional) trackside interview with Sonia O'Sullivan, Sydney (2000) and Athens (2004).

 He did not attend the 2014 FIFA World Cup in Brazil but did present the afternoon highlights programme on RTÉ.

 O'Donoghue had many heated interviews with Martin O'Neill when he was Ireland manager, especially during the (unsuccessful) 2016–2017 qualifying campaign for the 2018 FIFA World Cup in Russia.

 O'Donoghue had a run-in with Qatari police during efforts to film in the country on 17 November, three days before the 2022 FIFA World Cup began.

 Personal life

 O'Donoghue has supported the London Borough of Haringey team Tottenham Hotspur since childhood.

-He was once married to RTÉ's Mary Wilson and they have a daughter.
-He remarried in November 2013.